joshmoody24/joshmoody.org/src/content/blog/video-game-controller-button-combinations.md

 ---
 title: "How Many Input Combinations Do Video Game Controllers Have?"
 description: "Video game controllers have many input mechanisms.
-Let's count how ways you can combine them on popular controllers!
+Let's count how ways you can combine them on popular controllers!"
 heroImage: '/snes-gamepad.webp'
 pubDate: 'Dec 18, 2024'
 ---